Definitions

 Easement

-A right applying to land.
-It enables a parcel to have the use of other land in different ownership, for a specific non-exclusive purpose.
-Without the easement the use would constitute a trespass or nuisance.
-Easements fall into two categories:
+An easement is a right applying over land.
+An easement enables a parcel of land to have the use of other land that may be in different ownership for a specific non-exclusive purpose.
+Without the easement, the use of the land may constitute a trespass or nuisance.

 Restriction on use of land (restrictive covenant)

-• protect a residential amenity e.g. a view
+- protect a residential amenity e.g. a view

-• restrict undesirable development and preserve the character of the neighbourhood e.g. limiting the height of buildings and/or the material of construction and/or fencing type.
+- restrict undesirable development and preserve the character of the neighbourhood e.g. limiting the height of buildings and/or the material of construction and/or fencing type.

-Profit à Prendre
+Profit à prendre

 Positive Covenant

-Duty of Care in Relation to the 'Right of Support for Land'
+Duty of care in relation to the 'right of support for land'

 Requirements for the creation of easements

-An easement (which is not an easement in gross) must have clearly defined dominant and servient tenements in separate ownerships.
+An easement (which is not an easement in gross) must have a clearly defined dominant and servient tenements in separate ownerships.
 There are two statutory exceptions to this rule:

-• s.47(7) Real Property Act 1900 provides that where an easement is created on or after 1 July 1970, the acquiring of both tenements does not automatically extinguish the easement.
+- NOTE: Section 47(7) Real Property Act 1900 provides that where an easement is created on or after 1 July 1970, the acquiring of both tenements does not automatically extinguish the easement.

 An easement in gross can be created (without a dominant tenement) where the easement is:

-• in favour of a Prescribed Authority being the State or a statutory body recognised in s.88A(1),(1A)&(1B) Conveyancing Act 1919
+- in favour of a prescribed authority recognised in sections 88A(1), (1A), (1B) Conveyancing Act 1919

-• in favour of the Commonwealth or a Commonwealth Authority
+- in favour of the Commonwealth or a Commonwealth authority

-• in favour of a licensee under s.61(2) Pipelines Act 1967 or
+- in favour of a licensee under section 61(2) Pipelines Act 1967 or

-• an easement for public access created under s.56(2) Crown Lands Act 1989.
+- an easement for public access created under section 5.51 Crown Land Management Act 2016.

 Proposed easement plans

-A plan defining the site of a 'proposed' easement, i.e. one which is intended to be created at a date subsequent to registration of the plan, may be lodged and registered in NSW LRS.
-The proposed easement will then be created on registration of an appropriate Transfer Creating Easement dealing (or similar).
-A proposed easement plan will not be accompanied by a s.88B instrument, will denote the site as 'Proposed easement for …………....' and will not bear any signatures (as the affected parties will sign the subsequently lodged creating instrument).
+A plan defining the site of a 'proposed' easement, i.e. one which is intended to be created at a date subsequent to the registration of the plan, may be lodged and registered in NSW LRS.
+The proposed easement will then be created on registration of an appropriate Transfer Granting Easement dealing (or similar).
+A proposed easement plan must:

-No notification of the easement will be entered in the Second Schedule of the affected title(s), however, reference to 'DP........
-Proposed Easement' will be shown in the Notations field.
-This notation will be removed from the title upon receipt of an appropriate letter from the registered proprietor(s) to this effect.
-The letter should be addressed to the Manager, Plan Review, Titling and Registry Services, NSW LRS.
+No notification of the easement will be entered in the Second Schedule of the affected folio(s) of the Register, however, reference to 'DP........
+Proposed Easement' will be shown in the 'Notations' field.
+This notation will be removed from the folio by the registration of a Request 11R dealing together with a letter from the registered proprietor of the land and/or Authority that is intended to benefit from the proposed easement detailing the reasons as to why the notation should be removed.

 Easement plans prepared by government and prescribed authorities

-• Easements over existing centre line of poles, as required by Electricity Authorities.
+- easements over existing centre line of poles, as required by electricity authorities.

 Plans prepared for these purposes must be signed by a registered surveyor.